ComposeCode/RHEL7-RHCE-course-helper/chapter7/section7-1.md

 ### NFS Client Options

 Once a shared is exported, the client can then mount the share using the mount command.
-This command supports several options, which are descrbed below:
+This command supports several options, which are described below:

--
+- ac (noac) [ac] Specifies whether to cache file attributes for better performance.
--
+- async (sync) [async] Causes the I/O to happen asynchronously.
--
+- defaults Select the following
 -
 -
 -